 Mursi, in Southern Ethiopia, are sedentary herdsmen and fishermen.

-But Mursi are better known for their women wearing plates in their lower lips.
+However, Mursi are better known for their women wearing plates in the lower lips.

 These are Surma people (Mursi is their close ethnic group).